creasty/ansible-roles/README.md

 Ansible roles
 =============

-Common role collection for web application
+The collection of common reusable roles for web application server

 How to use